Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Related Work

 In terms of performance the top-3 systems were team PLUJAGH \cite{wrobel:2016:SemEval}, LTG \cite{malmasi-dras-zampieri:2016:SemEval}, and MAZA \cite{malmasi-zampieri:2016:SemEval} which obtained 0.353, 0.312, and 0.308 F1-score respectively.
 The three teams used rather simple probabilistic models trained on features such as n-grams, word frequency, word length, and the presence of words in vocabulary lists extracted from Simple Wikipedia, introduced by PLUJAGH.
 The relatively low performance obtained by all teams, including the top-3 systems, evidences how challenging the CWI--2016 shared task was.
 Both the data annotation protocol and the training/test split, where 40 times more testing data than training data is available, contributed to making CWI--2016 a difficult task.

 A post-competition analysis was carried out using the output of all 42 systems submitted to CWI--2016 \cite{zampieri-EtAl:2017:NLPTEA}.
-Each system output to each instance were used as votes to build two ensemble models.
-The ensemble models built were plurality voting which assigns the highest number of votes as the label of a given instance, and oracle which assigns the correct label for an instance if at least one of the systems have predicted the ground truth label for that given instance.
+Each system output to each test instance was used as a vote to build two ensemble models.
+The ensemble models were built using plurality voting which assigns the highest number of votes as the label of a given instance, and exploits an oracle which assigns the correct label for an instance if at least one of the systems predicted the ground truth label for that instance.
 The plurality vote serves to better understand the performance of the systems using the same dataset while the oracle is used to quantify the theoretical upper limit performance on the dataset \cite{kuncheva2001decision}.
 The study showed that the potential upper limit for the CWI--2016 dataset considering the output of the participating systems is 0.60 F1 score for the complex word class.
 The outcome confirms that the low performance of the systems is related to the way the data has been annotated.
 Finally, this study also confirmed the relationship between word length and lexical complexity annotation in this dataset, a feature used by many of the teams participating in CWI--2016 as well as in our present work.